 A brownfield land register is a list of previously developed sites that may be suitable for potential future development.
-From 16th April 2017 a new duty has been placed on local planning authorities to prepare, maintain and publish a register of previously developed land (brownfield land) which is suitable for residential development.
-The register is published online and updated regulary to include and new sites and amendments to previously identified sites.
+From 16 April 2017 a new duty has been placed on local planning authorities to prepare, maintain and publish a register of previously developed land (brownfield land) which is suitable for residential development.
+The register is published online and updated regularly to include and new sites and amendments to previously identified sites.
 The Government is committed to maximising the number of new homes built on suitable brownfield land and has set out its intention to ensure that 90% of suitable brownfield sites have planning permission for housing by 2020.

 How are brownfield sites identified?

 "Brownfield land" refers to sites that have been previously built on with a permanent structure.
 This excludes land in agricultural or forestry use.
 You can find the full official definition in the glossary to the National Planning Policy Framework (NPPF).